 Step 2: Draft Your Plan

-Drafting your first estate plan is probably the most difficult step, and it needs to be done with the help of an estate planning lawyer.
+Drafting your first estate plan is probably the most difficult step, and it needs to be done with the help of an estate planning or wills lawyer.
 High quality estate plans will cover every aspect of your life, and will closely detail what happens to your assets after you die.

 One of the main reasons why people use estate plans is to reduce the emotional burden on the people close to them when they pass away.
 Estate plans make it very easy for people to manage your estate, since all the decisions have been already made – by you.